raadjoe/sameAs-webservice/README.md

 # sameAs-webservice
 This Web service provides access to the largest collection of owl:sameAs statements and their equivalence classes after transitive closure.
+These statements are extracted from the 2015 LOD Laundromat crawl of the Web of Data.